tejas261/juspay-ui-dev/README.md

 - **Componentization**: Every visual element (charts, tables, stats, etc.) is a reusable, typed component for maintainability and extensibility.
 - **Tailwind + Radix**: Combined for rapid styling and robust, accessible primitives.
 - **Accessibility**: Leveraged Radix and best practices for focus, roles, and keyboard nav.
-- **Responsiveness**: Built entirely mobile-first with breakpoints for a dashboard context.
+- **Responsiveness**: Built entirely responsive with breakpoints for mobile and tablet devices for a dashboard context.
 - **Data Gen**: Seeded with deterministic dummy data for tables and charts.
 - **Charts**: Used Recharts for flexibility and quick customization.
 - **Dark Mode**: Implementing dark mode was a bit challenging